-Rumors have been highlighting about Google’s work on the Pixel 3 Lite and Pixel 3 Lite XL, with two budget options for those who want a Google smartphone experience.
-While we know that the Pixel 3 Lite will be powered by the Snapdragon 670, we think that the Pixel 3 Lite XL will be powered by Snapdragon 710 processor, as it is rumored too.
+Rumors have been highlighting Google’s work on the Pixel 3 Lite and Pixel 3 Lite XL, with two budget options for those who want a Google smartphone experience.
+While we know that the Pixel 3 Lite will be powered by the Snapdragon 670, we think that the Pixel 3 Lite XL will be powered by Snapdragon 710 processor, as is rumored too.

 As regards the Pixel 3 Lite, it would feature a 5.56-inch IPS display along with Full HD+ resolution, Snapdragon 670 processor, 4GB of RAM with 32GB of storage, a meager 2,915 mAh battery, and a 12MP camera at the back.